Kirill486/redux-domain-types/readme.md

 It's just a fancy in-memory data storage with synckrosyty, time travel and blackjack))) To help all humans)

 For buisiness-logic layer inplementation I would recommend ```redux-saga```.
 It does the job well.
 Even too well.
-You can literally **translaate** well-written buisiness requiriments into code.
+You can literally **translate** well-written buisiness requiriments into code.
 It has great documentation, so check it out, it's really excyting reading)

 ## Folder Structure